-If there is good drainage for you deck, use a garden hose to rinse off remaining debris that could not be loosened by sweeping or blowing with a leaf blower.
-It is important to be sure you don't leave pools or standing water that over time can cause staining and damage to your deck surface.
+If your deck has good drainage, use a garden hose to rinse off remaining debris that could not be loosened by sweeping or raking it away.
+It is important to be sure you don't leave pools of standing water that over time can cause staining and damage to your deck surface.

 Step 4 - Prevent Grease Splatters

 If you use a barbecue grill on the deck, use a protective splatter guard under your grill to prevent spills and grease from staining.

 Remove stains by adding a commercial cleaner to a bucket of hot water and scrubbing the stain with a stiff brush.
 Remove mold the same way.
 You can remove rust stains easier if you use a commercial cleaner that contains oxalic acid.
 Do not use bleach on your deck to remove stains until it is at least two years old.